UNLOCKING INDUSTRY 5.0 POST-COVID 19 CATASTROPHE

 How to Cite

 Dr. Pankaj Mohindru.
 (2024).
 UNLOCKING INDUSTRY 5.0 POST-COVID 19 CATASTROPHE.
 Journal Punjab Academy of Sciences, 23, 244–250.
-Retrieved from http://jpas.in/index.php/home/article/view/73
+Retrieved from https://jpas.in/index.php/home/article/view/73